 Ptil Tekhelet (Murex Trunculus)

-We are an authorized dealer of Ptil Tekhelet tzitzit and try to offer the best price available online, for both Rambam and Raavad.
+We are an authorized dealer of Ptil Tekhelet tzitzit and offer the best price available online, for both Rambam and Raavad.
 We are also set up to tie techelet tzitzit on every tallit and tallit katan we sell.

 Techelet is a complex issue, and I don’t claim to be an authority, but I can offer my customers some initial guidance.